 sRGB is the best profile for posting images on the web.
 Some browsers can’t handle anything besides sRGB anyway.

 Have you ever edited your photo, saved it and uploaded it to the web – and it’s come out all flat?
 It’s because you haven’t changed your colour profile to the right one for your final destination.

 When using Photoshop simply use the EDIT>CONVERT TO PROFILE option.
 It tends to be a better conversion rather than EDIT>ASSIGN PROFILE tool as the later causes an unwanted shift in tones.

 You’ll see a significant jump in colours, especially in yellows and reds when changing from Adobe RGB to CMYK for example.

-Hopefully, the idea of colour is a little more clear and understandable for you now if you’ve never investigated it before.
-Don’t forget to check out our other amazing photography guides.
+Hopefully the idea of colour spaces is a little clearer and more understandable for you now if you’ve never investigated it before.
+Don’t forget to check out our other amazing iPhotography photo guides.
 Packed with helpful tips and inspiration to improve your photography in understandable, practical steps.